Sunshine95/pingponggame/README.md

-# ping pong game in JavaScript
+ping pong game in JavaScript
-# made from a code along course.